Elevator to the Gallows

 We then yet again get a student film from Malle, Crazeologie, a reference to Charlie Parker song “Crazeology” which makes an appearance.
 The rather frantic 6-minute film provides, at first, the semblance of a plot (two friends show up another’s apartment looking for the one individual’s sister) but goes off the rails from there.
 Influenced by the “theater of the absurd” it’s indeed an odd film, though quite energetic and assured for a student film.

-The booklet has been completely ported over from the old DVD edition, first featuring Terrence Rafferty’s essay on the film and its connection to the New Wave, which is then followed by a reprint of an interview with Malle, the director going over the genesis of the project with more detail about adapting it from a (apparently not all that good) novel.
-It then again closes with a quick note by the director’s brother Vincent Malle, recalling that period and the film's release.
+The included booklet then features a number of writings, starting with Terrence Rafferty’s essay on the film and its connection to the New Wave, which is then followed by a reprint of an interview with Malle, the director going over the genesis of the project with more detail about adapting it from a (apparently not all that good) novel.
+It then closes with a quick note by the director’s brother Vincent Malle, recalling that period and the film's release.
 It has neem reprinted from a 2005 issue of FLM Magazine.